 Yes, I am aware that I am overanalysing a silly cheap cartoon from fifty years ago.
 I’m an English major.
 It’s what we do.
 Deal with it.

 Obviously, I do not think the creators of the show intended the reading that I have suggested.
 Weirdo and Kook are clearly shown to sleep in separate rooms, and Kook is nothing but congratulatory when he (wrongly) believes that Weirdo is to be married.
 Yet, as I hope to show, portrayals of Frankenstein are very easy to see in a queer light simply because they are so often stories of two men acting as co-parents.
 In the Whale/Karloff Frankenstein, this fact does not quite jump out—the hunchback Karl does not seem a parental figure.
-Later iterations of the story embrace it.
-As we will see, Frankenstein Created Woman, for example, the monster’s has both a maternal and a paternal mad scientist creator.
+But later iterations of the story embrace the idea of the Monster having two male parents.
+In Frankenstein Created Woman, for example, the monster’s has both a maternal and a paternal mad scientist creator, and both of them are men.

 Back to Milton, there’s not much more to say.
 The animation is cheap and the jokes are mostly largely stale retreads of Charles Addams’ material, though there’s the occasional decent gag.
 I remember the show making me laugh when I was a kid, so mission accomplished for the creators.